radicle-dev/radicle-upstream/DEVELOPMENT.md

 Our CI infrastructure runs on [Buildkite][bk].
 The build process is run for every commit which is pushed to GitHub.
-When tests pass, the build process spits uploads an Upstream binary as a build artifact.
-If the UI end-to-end tests fail, screenshots of the failing tests will be uploaded instead of the binary.
+When tests pass, the build process uploads the Upstream binary as a build artifact.
+If the UI end-to-end tests fail, screenshots of the failing tests are uploaded instead of the binary.

 All relevant configuration can be found here: